StalowyAndrzej/AoC2020/README.md

 # Advent of Code 2020

-This repository contains my solutions in Python for [Advent of Code](https://adventofcode.com/).
+Solutions in Python for 1-11 days [Advent of Code 2020](https://adventofcode.com/).

 The folder for each day contains:
- - Input for the given task
+ - My input data for the given task
  - Solution of the task